enzet/symbolic-execution/README.md

 Use Inkscape to build:

-  * PNG: `inkscape diagram.svg --export-png diagram.png --export-dpi 150`,
+  * PNG: `inkscape diagram/symbolic-execution.svg --export-png diagram/symbolic-execution.png --export-dpi 150`,
-  * PDF: `inkscape diagram.svg --export-pdf diagram.pdf`.
+  * PDF: `inkscape diagram/symbolic-execution.svg --export-pdf diagram/symbolic-execution.pdf`.

 Contribution
 ------------

 Feel free to suggest changes or add new information.
-If your change is minor (like typo), you can just edit source code of [`diagram.svg`](diagram.svg).
-If change is major, you are encouraged to either create new issue, or edit `diagram.svg` ([Inkscape](https://inkscape.org/en/) editor is strongly recommended due to source code issues).
+If your change is minor (like typo), you can just edit source code of [`symbolic-execution.svg`](diagram/symbolic-execution.svg).
+If change is major, you are encouraged to either create new issue, or edit `symbolic-execution.svg` ([Inkscape](https://inkscape.org/en/) editor is strongly recommended due to source code issues).

 ### Before commiting ###

 Please, use [SVGO](https://github.com/svg/svgo) for diagram optimization before commiting (to get more clean diff):

-    svgo diagram.svg \
+    svgo diagram/symbolic-execution.svg \
         --pretty \
         --enable=sortAttrs \
         --disable=removeEditorsNSData \